renovatebot/renovate/docs/usage/self-hosted-experimental.md

 ## `RENOVATE_X_MATCH_PACKAGE_NAMES_MORE`

+If set, you'll get the following behavior.

+When using `matchPackageNames` and `matchPackagePatterns` matchers:

+1. Renovate first tries to match against `depName`
-If set, Renovate will try to match against `packageName` after trying `depName` when using `matchPackageNames` and `matchPackagePatterns` matchers.
+2. If `depName` doesn't match then Renovate tries to match against `packageName`

 ## `RENOVATE_X_AUTODISCOVER_REPO_SORT`